troyfigiel/monorepo/README.md

 In my opinion, the best way to figure out which options and configurations are possible, is by using the Nix REPL and reading the source code of nixpkgs.

+## Hermetic sealing

+Because Nix is so strict on reproducibility and hermetically sealing your environment, you end up having to bring dependencies close together.

+For example, if I want to add a blog and create that as a separate repository, that is not going to work nicely.
+If I update the blog I expect the changes to be visible instanteneously, but this will not happen with Nix since it will pull in a specific git revision and not the latest.

+I am not sure if there is a nice solution to this problem while maintaining my blog in a separate repository.

+I can think of either:
+- I trigger a nixos-config pipeline from a blog pipeline to rebuild my website and update it.
+- I treat the website as state on my server, but then there is no guarantee I get exactly what I want.

+Overall, I would say, Nix does a great job keeping all of the related code in a single repository.
+Dependencies between Nix flakes will be loosely coupled by design.

 # TODOs

 I will need to use a tool like deploy-rs to deploy my configurations.
 I have a VPS and I do not want to always have to deploy by calling nixos-rebuild from an ssh connection.